 A Schema is an object that defines data.
 This includes metadata qualities like data type, field length, decimal places, and EDI message ID.
 It also includes descriptions of fields, cells, or elements, such as order number, unit price, etc.

 Schemas basically determine how a document should be read or written.

-- Database Schema: Studio populates the Schema with the tables and columns specified in a Data Source, and reads the database's metadata to create the table and column properties.
+- Database Schema: Studio helps you populate the Schema with the tables and columns specified in a Data Source, and then reads the database's metadata to create the table and column properties.

 - Flat File Schema: If you have a sample flat file, Studio determines whether it's fixed-length or delimited.
 It then reads the data and allows you to create field headings (ex. first name) and specify data types (ex. string).
 Or you can create a Schema from scratch, detailing each field one at a time.

 - JSON Schema: JSON is a text format that facilitates structured data interchange between all programming languages.
 JSON is a syntax of braces, brackets, colons, and commas that is useful in profiles, applications, and additional contexts.
 Studio gives you options to build a Schema manually, or to import or paste content directly from a JSON document.

 - Spreadsheet Schema: A Schema wizard helps you to create a Schema based on a sample spreadsheet, and then guides you through the process of selecting cells, creating headings (ex. first name), and specifying data types (such as String, Number, Boolean, or DateTime).
 The sample spreadsheet, stored as a template file, can be reused to build and maintain multiple Spreadsheet Schemas.
 You can also create a Schema from scratch, detailing each cell one at a time.
 Another option is to use an existing spreadsheet Schema to easily create a new one.